Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: System Model

-We note that the computation servers of the RS and the HS may be busy due to processing their own tasks and hence, they may not be available in every time slot to process a task of the SS.
-The probability that in a time slot, the server of the RS (HS) can allocate its computation resources to process a task of the SS is denoted by $q^c_r$ ($q^c_h$).
+which includes the time spent in the queue and in the server of the queue.
+We note that the computation servers of the RN and the HN may be busy due to processing their own tasks and hence, they may not be available in every time slot to process a task of the SN.
+The probability that in a time slot, the server of the RN (HN) can allocate its computation resources to process a task of the SN is denoted by $q^c_r$ ($q^c_h$).
 On the other hand, sending the tasks/results from a transmission buffer is only possible in the slots that the signal-to-noise-ratio (SNR) at the receiver side of the serving link is higher than a threshold, $\gamma$.
-We assume that the channel conditions of the links are ergodic and stationary processes; they remain constant over one time slot but change from one slot to the next.
-Let $g_{sr}$, $g_{rs}$, $g_{rh}$, and $g_{hr}$ denote the squared channel gains, respectively, on the SS-RS, RS-SS, RS-HS, and HS-RS links in a general time slot.
+We assume that the channel conditions are ergodic and stationary processes; they stay fixed over a time slot but change from one slot to the next.
+Let $g_{sr}$, $g_{rs}$, $g_{rh}$, and $g_{hr}$ denote the squared channel gains, respectively, on the SN-RN, RN-SN, RN-HN, and HN-RN links in a general time slot.
 We use $\mathcal{F}_{g_{sr}}(g)$ to denote the Cumulative Distribution Function (CDF) of $g_{sr}$ which indicates the probability of having $g_{sr}\leq g$. $\mathcal{F}_{g_{rs}}(g)$, $\mathcal{F}_{g_{rh}}(g)$, and $\mathcal{F}_{g_{hr}}(g)$ are defined in a similar way.
 As an early work to combine MEC and buffer-aided relaying, we assume that all the nodes use identical and constant transmit power $P$.
 The reason for considering identical transmit power at all the nodes is that it allows to have similar transmission capability for all the nodes and focus only on the impact of the single power variable and the task assignment probability; however, the problem formulations can be extended in future works to include the cases with different transmit powers at the nodes as well as other constraints.

 Let $N_0$ denote the noise power at the receiver side of the links.
-The SNR on the SS-RS link is equal to $\frac{Pg_{sr}}{N_0}$; based on that and the aforementioned, the probability of having the SNR on the SS-RS link higher than $\gamma$, which indicates the probability of channel availability for successful task transmissions from the SS-RS transmission buffer, equals
+The SNR on the SN-RN link is equal to $\frac{Pg_{sr}}{N_0}$; based on that and the aforementioned, the probability of having the SNR on the SN-RN link higher than $\gamma$, which indicates the probability of channel availability for successful task transmissions from the SN-RN transmission buffer, equals

 $q^t_{rs}(P)$, $q^t_{rh}(P)$, and $q^t_{hr}(P)$ can be defined in a similar way.
 In the rest of the paper, we may refer to $q^t_{sr}(P)$, $q^t_{rs}(P)$, $q^t_{rh}(P)$, and $q^t_{hr}(P)$ as the channel service probabilities and, for brevity, we may omit the argument $P$ in some equations.
 We assume that channel service probabilities are increasing functions of $P$, because as the transmit power increases, the probability of satisfying the threshold SNR, $\gamma$, at the receiver is increased.